zsiciarz/django-pgallery/README.rst

 django-pgallery
 ===============

-Photo gallery app for PostgreSQL and Django.
+Photo gallery app for Django using PostgreSQL-specific goodies.